 For more than 10 years, the Knox County Health Department (KCHD) has partnered with Knox County elementary and middle schools, private schools, and child care facilities to offer influenza vaccinations in the school setting to eligible children.

 Influenza usually enters a community through children, and children are known to be the major transmitter of flu to others.
 A convenient way for parents to get their children vaccinated, this collaborative effort creates a healthier community and helps keep our children in school.

 More information about the 2018 in-school flu vaccination program will be posted on this page soon.

 Please visit this webpage in the summer of 2018 for a link to the online consent form or for a downloadable version of the form.

-No child will be vaccinated without a completed, signed and returned consent form.
-Parents may complete the form online by clicking here.
-This feature should be a time-saver for parents and will enable our staff to more efficiently manage this complex program.
+No child is ever vaccinated without a completed, signed and returned consent form.
+Parents/guardians may complete the form online, which is a time-saver for parents/guardians and will enable KCHD staff to more efficiently manage this complex program.
 Your participation in the online process is greatly appreciated.

 Paper consent forms will be available at the schools or on this webpage in the summer.

 Vaccination Clinic Schedule

 Phase one typically starts in September or October.
 Phase Two is usually in November or December.

 If you have questions about influenza vaccination, we encourage you to ask your school nurse, call your doctor’s office, or go to www.cdc.gov.
 If you have questions about our in-school flu vaccination program, please click here to email us.